smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 ----------------------------------------------------

 From our previous SQL statement, we can see that the `INNER JOIN` acts like a `CROSS JOIN`.
-Now lets add a more practical use of the `ON EXISTS`.
+Now let’s add a more practical use of the `ON EXISTS`.
 Here we have a more practical use of the statement.

 This query will return all the rows of `TableA` and `TableB` where the values of column `Fruit` are the same in both tables, and the columns of both tables will be included in the result set.
 The query will include rows from `TableA` where the `Fruit` value exists in `TableB`.